Camellia japonica L.

 Camellia is evergreen all year round, widely distributed, and has a beautiful tree shape.
 Due to its strong adaptability to light and temperature, camellia can be combined with other plants in urban green spaces, parks, residential areas, city squares, flower beds, and green belts

-Lagerstroemia Indica Bottle Shape
+Lagerstroemia Indica Bottle Cage

 Araucaria Heterophylla Bonsai Plants Small Size